melika-borovina/home-finder-issues/README.md

 ### Home page

-The home page displays a list of available real estate properties that users can browse.
-Users can filter properties based on location, price range, and other criteria.
+The home page of the real estate website should provide users with a comprehensive view of all real estate options available, including properties for sale and rent.
+Users should be able to easily navigate and filter through the options based on their preferences.
+The home page should display all available properties based on the user's search criteria.
+Each property should be displayed with a thumbnail image and when clicking the real estate the user can get further information on the listing.

 ### Display specific real estate